What is the Pioppi diet?

 Discover how to lose weight and keep it off.

-Is the Pioppi diet sustainable in the long-term?
+Is the Pioppi diet healthy?
+A nutritionist's view

-The diet is presented as a 21-day plan with suggestions as to how to continue after the first three weeks.
+The diet is presented as a 21-day plan, with suggestions for continuing after the first three weeks.
 Whether this is a sustainable way to maintain weight loss and to eat in the longer term is debatable.
-Diets that omit whole food groups are typically hard to stick to, and when you reintroduce the banned foods you may regain some or all of the weight you lost.
+Diets that omit whole food groups are hard to stick to, and when you reintroduce the banned foods you may regain some or all of the weight you lost.

 Discover the six things you should consider before starting a diet.